SpektraSystems/Azure-Arc-for-Kubernetes/04-Deploy-Sample-Kubernetes-App-through-Azure-Arc.md

    ```
    az k8sconfiguration show --resource-group Azure-Arc-XXXXXX --name cluster-config --cluster-name AzureArcAKSCluster1 --cluster-type connectedClusters
    ```
-   Note that the sourceControlConfiguration resource is updated with compliance status, messages, and debugging information in the output.
+     > Note: that the sourceControlConfiguration resource is updated with compliance status, messages, and debugging information in the output.

    The output should be as shown: